Careers and Work Experience

 Employers can also play an important role in supporting students develop employability skills through activities such as CV writing workshops and mock interviews.

 In addition, the College is always looking for new work experience and work shadowing opportunities for students.
-If you would like to support the College by getting involved in any of the activities mentioned above, please get in contact with Mr Plunkett or Ms Wilbraham.
+If you would like to support the College by getting involved in any of the activities mentioned above, please get in contact with Mr E Davies or Mrs L Hazeldine.

 Measuring and assessing the impact of the careers programme